Generator Safety Guide (2026)

 - One alarm on each floor of the house

-- Battery-powered alarms (power outages disable hardwired ones)
+- Battery-powered or battery-backup detectors (power outages can disable hardwired-only units)

 - Test monthly and replace batteries annually